Zacks: Analysts Expect Dynatrace, Inc. (NYSE:DT) Will Post Earnings of $0.10 Per Share

-Brokerages predict that Dynatrace, Inc. (NYSE:DT) will post earnings of $0.10 per share for the current quarter, according to Zacks Investment Research.
-Five analysts have made estimates for Dynatrace’s earnings.
-Dynatrace posted earnings of $0.06 per share in the same quarter last year, which suggests a positive year over year growth rate of 66.7%.
-The business is scheduled to report its next quarterly earnings results before the market opens on Wednesday, October 28th.
+Equities research analysts expect Dynatrace, Inc. (NYSE:DT) to announce earnings of $0.10 per share for the current quarter, according to Zacks.
+Five analysts have issued estimates for Dynatrace’s earnings.
+Dynatrace posted earnings per share of $0.06 in the same quarter last year, which suggests a positive year over year growth rate of 66.7%.
+The company is scheduled to report its next earnings report before the market opens on Wednesday, October 28th.

-On average, analysts expect that Dynatrace will report full year earnings of $0.47 per share for the current fiscal year, with EPS estimates ranging from $0.47 to $0.48.
-For the next financial year, analysts expect that the firm will post earnings of $0.54 per share, with EPS estimates ranging from $0.48 to $0.61.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side analysts that that provide coverage for Dynatrace.
+According to Zacks, analysts expect that Dynatrace will report full year earnings of $0.47 per share for the current year, with EPS estimates ranging from $0.47 to $0.48.
+For the next financial year, analysts expect that the company will report earnings of $0.54 per share, with EPS estimates ranging from $0.48 to $0.61.
+Zacks’ earnings per share calculations are a mean average based on a survey of sell-side analysts that follow Dynatrace.

 Dynatrace (NYSE:DT) last released its quarterly earnings results on Wednesday, July 29th.
-The company reported $0.13 earnings per share for the quarter, beating analysts’ consensus estimates of $0.10 by $0.03.
-The business had revenue of $155.51 million for the quarter, compared to analysts’ expectations of $149.63 million.
-Dynatrace had a negative net margin of 61.51% and a negative return on equity of 8.02%.
-The company’s revenue was up 26.9% compared to the same quarter last year.
-During the same period last year, the business earned $0.04 EPS.
+The company reported $0.13 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.10 by $0.03.
+The firm had revenue of $155.51 million during the quarter, compared to analysts’ expectations of $149.63 million.
+Dynatrace had a negative return on equity of 8.02% and a negative net margin of 61.51%.
+The business’s revenue was up 26.9% on a year-over-year basis.
+During the same period last year, the firm posted $0.04 EPS.

-In related news, SVP Bernd Greifeneder sold 50,000 shares of the business’s stock in a transaction on Tuesday, September 1st.
-The shares were sold at an average price of $45.32, for a total value of $2,266,000.00.
-Following the completion of the sale, the senior vice president now owns 849,111 shares of the company’s stock, valued at approximately $38,481,710.52.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, SVP Stephen J. Pace sold 2,861 shares of the business’s stock in a transaction on Monday, August 17th.
-The stock was sold at an average price of $36.38, for a total transaction of $104,083.18.
-Following the completion of the sale, the senior vice president now directly owns 134,479 shares of the company’s stock, valued at approximately $4,892,346.02.
+In other Dynatrace news, SVP Bernd Greifeneder sold 50,000 shares of Dynatrace stock in a transaction dated Tuesday, September 1st.
+The stock was sold at an average price of $45.32, for a total value of $2,266,000.00.
+Following the sale, the senior vice president now owns 849,111 shares of the company’s stock, valued at approximately $38,481,710.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Siclen John Van sold 125,532 shares of Dynatrace stock in a transaction dated Wednesday, August 5th.
+The shares were sold at an average price of $40.90, for a total value of $5,134,258.80.
+Following the completion of the sale, the chief executive officer now directly owns 1,273,629 shares in the company, valued at approximately $52,091,426.10.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 22,081,211 shares of company stock valued at $903,153,158.
-1.50% of the stock is owned by insiders.
+Over the last quarter, insiders have sold 22,081,211 shares of company stock worth $903,153,158.
+Corporate insiders own 1.50% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Victory Capital Management Inc. boosted its stake in Dynatrace by 150.1% during the 1st quarter.
-Victory Capital Management Inc. now owns 19,264 shares of the company’s stock worth $459,000 after purchasing an additional 11,561 shares during the last quarter.
-Parametric Portfolio Associates LLC acquired a new stake in Dynatrace during the 1st quarter worth $1,315,000.
-Wellington Management Group LLP acquired a new stake in Dynatrace during the 1st quarter worth $939,000.
-Geode Capital Management LLC boosted its stake in Dynatrace by 61.5% during the 1st quarter.
-Geode Capital Management LLC now owns 1,103,618 shares of the company’s stock worth $26,310,000 after purchasing an additional 420,457 shares during the last quarter.
-Finally, Morgan Stanley boosted its stake in Dynatrace by 540.3% during the 1st quarter.
-Morgan Stanley now owns 35,125 shares of the company’s stock worth $838,000 after purchasing an additional 29,639 shares during the last quarter.
-91.63% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+IFP Advisors Inc raised its stake in shares of Dynatrace by 159.7% in the 2nd quarter.
+IFP Advisors Inc now owns 779 shares of the company’s stock valued at $31,000 after purchasing an additional 479 shares during the period.
+Valeo Financial Advisors LLC acquired a new position in shares of Dynatrace during the second quarter worth $43,000.
+State of Alaska Department of Revenue acquired a new position in shares of Dynatrace during the third quarter worth $49,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of Dynatrace during the second quarter worth $75,000.
+Finally, Macquarie Group Ltd. acquired a new position in shares of Dynatrace during the second quarter worth $91,000.
+91.63% of the stock is currently owned by hedge funds and other institutional investors.

 About Dynatrace